 For these categories no premiums have to be paid.
-They are in other words exempted from the compulsory social contribution payment applied to all workers, self-employed workers and civil servants.
+They are in other words exempted from the compulsory social contribution payment applied to all workers, self-employed workers, public officials working under an administrative law employment contract and civil servants.

-Not included under the health insurance system are: the military276 and students at the military schools, persons who have health insurance in another country and prisoners.
+Not included under the health insurance system are: the military and students at the military schools, persons who have health insurance in another country and prisoners.